Phil Beaver works to establish opinion when

-Phil Beaver works to establish opinion when the-objective-truth has not been discovered.
-He seeks to refine his opinion by listening when people share experiences and observations.
-The comment box below invites readers to write.
+the-objective-truth has not been discovered.
+He seeks to refine his opinion by

+be in error.
+People may collaboratively approach the-objective-truth.
 Note 2: It is important to note "civic" refers to citizens who collaborate for the people more than for the city.

 A personal paraphrase of the preamble by & for Phil Beaver: Willing people in our state routinely, voluntarily collaborate for comprehensive safety and security: continuity (for self, children, grandchildren & beyond), integrity (both fidelity and wholeness), justice (freedom-from oppression), defense (prevent or constrain harm), prosperity (acquire the liberty-to pursue choices), privacy (responsibly discover & pursue personal goals), lawfulness (obey the law and reform injustices); and to preserve and cultivate the rule of law for the USA’s service to the people in their states.